 An interpreter's level of competency is important.
-A deaf person must rely on an interpreter, who often is a stranger, to accurately translate the communication of a speaker and then accurately translate his or her response back to the speaker.
+A deaf person must rely on an interpreter, who often is a stranger, to accurately translate the communication of a speaker and then accurately translate the response back to the speaker.
 In a medical setting, an interpreter must be able to translate complicated, sensitive, or technical medical information in a way that the deaf person can understand.
-The interpreter must then be able to accurately translate the deaf person's questions and/or answers to the medical team.
+The interpreter must then be able to accurately translate the deaf person's questions and answers to the medical team.
 Mistakes in translation can lead to an adverse outcome for the deaf person or other individual for whom the deaf person is making decisions (e.g., a child, elderly parent).
 The same is true for financial, legal, and business transactions.
-Stories with negative outcomes abound in Michigan and other states in which an interpreter does not have to demonstrate competency.
+Stories with negative outcomes abound in Michigan and other states where an interpreter does not have to demonstrate competency.

 The bill would rectify this situation.
-Whenever an entity is required under provisions of the ADA to provide an interpreter, the bill would mandate the interpreter be a "qualified interpreter" as defined in state law.
-Michigan law already specifies minimum standards for qualified interpreters.
-These standards ensure that interpreters have the necessary training and demonstrated capability, as well as ethical and confidentiality standards, to meet the communication needs of a deaf person.
+Whenever an entity is required under provisions of the ADA or other state or federal law to provide an interpreter, the bill would mandate the interpreter be a "qualified interpreter" as defined in state law.
+Though Michigan law already specifies minimum standards for qualified interpreters, the bill would require more in-depth rules to govern continuing education and minimum standards of practice, among other things.
+Such standards would ensure that interpreters have the necessary training and demonstrated capability, as well as ethical and confidentiality standards, to meet the communication needs of a deaf person.